Do You Need an ABN to Sell Online? (2021 Update)

 Are you selling goods online?
 If you are, you’ll likely need to register for an Australian Business Number (ABN).
 Having an ABN allows you to run your online operations as a business, and may be required by law.
-Further, you will need to have an ABN to register for the majority of Australian website domains.
+Further, you will need one to register for the majority of Australian website domains.
 Read on to find out what you need to know about having an ABN for your online business.